 Located on Wyoming’s wild side, Jackson Hole’s verdant valleys, jagged mountain peaks and inspiring wildlife have drawn cowboys, mountaineers, dude ranchers, fur trappers and frontiersmen since the late 19th century.
 Any trip to Jackson Hole makes for a nostalgic adventure into the heart of the American West, as old-school saloons, false-front roofs and covered wooden walkways continue to define the town’s charm.
 While you may or may not run into your fair share of cowboys during your stay, today you’re much more likely to run into nature lovers and outdoor enthusiasts.

-New accommodations, elegant spas and first-rate cuisine have revitalized vintage buildings and vaulted Jackson Hole into serious contention when it comes to world’s most extravagant mountain resorts.
+New accommodations, elegant spas and first-rate cuisine have revitalized vintage buildings and vaulted Jackson Hole into serious contention when it comes to the most extravagant mountain resorts in North America.
 This has allowed the town to prosper, grow and modernize in recent years, while still retaining its down-to-earth western spirit.
 Jackson Hole is where authentic Western sensibilities and adventures in nature are balanced by comfort and style.
-For those seeking a winter getaway that’s equal parts rustic, sophisticated and just the right amount of exclusive, look no further than Jackson Hole.
+For those seeking a winter getaway that’s equal parts rustic, sophisticated and just the right amount of exclusive, look no further than our Jackson Hole Destination Guide.

 Where to Stay